B-52s depart RAF Fairford after completing BTF 25-1

 |Downloads:

-This work, B-52s depart RAF Fairford after completing BTF 25-1 [Image 2 of 2], by SrA Mary Bowers, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, B-52s depart RAF Fairford after completing BTF 25-1, by SrA Mary Bowers, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.